 showcasing the hidden life of a conservancy

 When you watch a wildlife documentary on tv, or you go on safari, you only get a glimpse of the daily life of animals living in the wild.
 But what happens when the camera’s stop rolling and the game drive vehicles head back to camp for the night?
 What are animals up to when we are not watching?
-Introducing: “Satellite Stories”, the newest creation from Internet of Elephants, to be released in a month.
+Introducing: “Satellite Stories”, the newest creation from Internet of Elephants.
 The first instalment of this interactive data visualisation series shows a week in the life of wildlife living in Ol Pejeta Conservancy in central Kenya, as told through their movement data.

 Based on the actual populations of 12 different species, ranging from the elusive aardwolf to the hundreds of zebras roaming the plains, Satellite Stories Ol Pejeta is based on real data and realistic models of how these animals move through the park, live their daily lives, and exhibit some unique behavior.